 Instructions

-4).
-Place the roast on a baking rack set in a roasting pan, fat side up.
-Place the roast in the oven on the middle rack.
-Shut the door and set your timer for the active roasting time.
+Place the roast on a baking rack set inside a roasting pan, with the fat side up.

 - This recipe will not yield any pan drippings.